wakatara/harsh/README.md

 ## Installation

 harsh is available on Linux, OSX (homebrew too), and Windows as a specific goal was increasing take up and adoption of a portable, command line, text-based approach.
-Windows is completely untested at the moment so any help verifying it works as advertised and correcting any bugs appreciated.
+Windows is somewhat untested so any help verifying it works as advertised and correcting bugs appreciated.

 ### With working Go environment